SLACK / PRODUCT DESIGN

 Huddles are kind of Slack’s version of Zoom calls.
 Including text transcription summaries of these calls was something I had talked about with my engineer friend but didn’t make it into this first version of the feature.

-This could be an interesting avenue to continue down because often times clarifying conversations with resolutions to work conflicts happen on video calls.
+This could be an interesting avenue to continue down.
+Often times clarifying conversations to work conflicts happen on video calls.

-One of the things my machine learning engineer friend mentioned was that one of the avenues I might explore would be to design UI that would let users help improve the algorithm by letting them give feedback on how accurate or not accurate summary results were.
+One of the things my machine learning engineer friend mentioned was an avenue I might explore would be UI that would let users help improve the algorithms by letting them give feedback on how accurate or not accurate summary results were.

 Check out my other work!